- Centre for Research and Education in Arts and Media

 About me

-Professor Andrew Groves is Professor of Fashion Design at the University of Westminster and Director of the Westminster Menswear Archive, the UK’s leading research collection dedicated to the material, industrial, and cultural history of menswear.
+Professor Andrew Groves is Professor of Menswear Systems at the University of Westminster and Director of the Westminster Menswear Archive, the UK’s leading research collection dedicated to the material, industrial, and cultural history of menswear.

-He founded the Westminster Menswear Archive in 2016 as a national research infrastructure for the study of menswear, encompassing workwear, uniforms, sportswear, and technical clothing.
-The Archive now holds over 3,000 garments.
-It supports academic research, museum exhibitions, postgraduate teaching, and industry collaboration, and is used by scholars, curators, and fashion companies in the UK and internationally.
+He founded the Westminster Menswear Archive in 2016 as a national research infrastructure for the study of menswear, spanning fashion-led menswear, workwear, uniforms, sportswear, technical clothing, and everyday dress.
+The Archive now holds over 3,000 garments and supports academic research, museum exhibitions, postgraduate teaching, and industry collaboration.

-Groves’ work reframes menswear as a system rather than a style.
-His research examines how clothing operates as infrastructure that organises labour, masculinity, surveillance, and everyday life through standardisation, material technologies, and institutional control.
-This systems-based approach underpins his writing, curatorial projects, and the development of the Westminster Menswear Archive.
+Groves’ research reframes menswear as infrastructure.
+His work examines how clothing organises labour, masculinity, surveillance, authority, and everyday life through standardisation, material technologies, institutional control, and systems of recognition.
+This approach underpins his writing, curatorial projects, teaching, consultancy, and the development of the Westminster Menswear Archive.

 Teaching

-He has mentored designers who have gone on to establish influential labels, including Steven Stokey-Daley, Robyn Lynch, Priya Ahluwalia, and Paolo Carzana, and former students work across leading fashion houses, including Louis Vuitton, Balenciaga, Burberry, and Maison Margiela.
+He has mentored designers who have gone on to establish influential labels, including Steven Stokey-Daley, Robyn Lynch, Priya Ahluwalia, and Paolo Carzana.
+Former students work across leading fashion houses, including Louis Vuitton, Balenciaga, Burberry, and Maison Margiela.
 He also supervises doctoral researchers working on menswear history, archives, and material culture.

 Research

-Professor Groves’ research focuses on menswear as an infrastructural system that shapes bodies, labour, and identity.
-His work combines material culture, archival research, and cultural theory to examine how garments such as uniforms, workwear, and sportswear regulate behaviour and visibility in modern life.
+Professor Groves’ research focuses on menswear as an infrastructural system that shapes bodies, labour, identity, and social organisation.
+His work combines material culture, archival research, and cultural theory to examine how garments such as uniforms, workwear, sportswear, technical clothing, and institutional dress regulate behaviour, visibility, and belonging.

 His principal research platform is the Westminster Menswear Archive.
-The Archive supports research on topics including masculinity, subculture, military and industrial clothing, sportswear, and technical textiles, and provides the evidential basis for publications, exhibitions, and funded projects.
+The Archive supports research on masculinity, subculture, military and industrial clothing, sportswear, technical textiles, and fashion systems, and provides the evidential basis for publications, exhibitions, consultancy, and funded projects.

 His publications include peer-reviewed articles and the co-authored volume Inside the Westminster Menswear Archive (2024).